It’s never too late

 — Nobody’s forcing you to work.
 I don’t want to hear this again.

-When Marina turned 40, Lucy got married.
+When Mary turned 40, Lisa got married.
 They had to borrow money from friends for the wedding.

-Soon, Marina saw, with a heavy heart, that Lucy was repeating her mother’s fate.
-Lucy’s husband, Ethan, started drinking and spoke harshly to his young wife.
-Life got even harder for Marina.
+Soon, Mary saw, with a heavy heart, that Lisa was repeating her mother’s fate.
+Lisa’s husband, Ethan, started drinking and spoke harshly to his young wife.
+Life got even harder for Mary.
 Ethan didn’t work, and the couple had taken out a mortgage.
-Lucy continued her studies at a paid university program.
-Poor Marina had no time to care for herself, constantly thinking about where to find more work.
+Lisa continued her studies at a paid university program.
+Poor Mary had no time to care for herself, constantly thinking about where to find more work.

-At 45, Marina’s life changed dramatically.
+At 45, Mary’s life changed dramatically.
 As usual, she stopped by the supermarket one evening to buy groceries.
 With a full cart, she stood in line.
 Suddenly, two teenage girls tried to cut in front of her.
-Marina, who’d been waiting for 30 minutes, spoke up.
+Mary, who’d been waiting for 30 minutes, spoke up.

 — Girls, have you no shame?
 Look, everyone’s waiting.
 Are you that special?